 - Enhances our ability to “Let Go and Let God”

 - Develops in us a nonjudgmental attitude of ourselves and others

-- We grow in self knowledge which at times may be painful
+- Helps us to grow in self knowledge (which at times may be painful)

-- Emerging capacity to listen and serve others
+- Fosters an emerging capacity to listen and serve others

 - Nurtures our ability to live in the present moment